diegojromerolopez/babik/README.md

 there is no need of this artifact.
 - Django [select_related](https://docs.djangoproject.com/en/2.0/ref/models/querysets/#select-related)
 method cache the objects in the returned object.
-We return a pair of object and a hash with the associated objects.
+We return a pair of objects and a hash with the associated objects.
+[See doc here](/doc/api/queryset/methods/dont_return_queryset.md#select-related).

 ## Usage